dborrelli/ds-resources/README.md

 # Data Science Resources
 This list started out as a way for me to keep track of data science resources I've found helpful.
 However, I frequently get asked for data science resource recommendations by other data scientists and friends looking to break into data science.
-So I've continued to add to this, with a focus on beginner- or intermediate- level resources.
+So I've continued to add to this, with a focus on beginner- and intermediate-level resources.
 Where possible, I've included links to the (legitimate) free versions of books.
 One of the great things about the data science community is the willingness to open-source and make things available for free.
 Within each category or sub-category the resources are listed very loosely in order of usefulness/introductory level to more advanced (but not entirely).

 This list is far from complete, but I'll try to continue to add to it.
 Hopefully you find it helpful.